-The general quality assurance review framework required by the Department for each CBC lead agency for FY 2018-2019 consists of an established number of targeted Rapid Safety Feedback (RSF) reviews (case file reviews utilizing a Department standardized review tool, focused on safety practice areas within a defined and prioritized in-home sample population); an established number of Child and Family Service Reviews (without interviews) and a number with interviews (in-depth reviews, involving interviews with all significant case participants) and ratings are applied utilizing the Child and Family
+The general quality assurance review framework required by the Department for each CBC lead agency for FY 2019-2020 consists of an established number of targeted Rapid Safety Feedback (RSF) reviews (case file reviews utilizing a Department standardized review tool, focused on safety practice areas within a defined and prioritized in-home sample population); an established number of Child and

-Service Review standards and tools.
+Family Service Reviews (without interviews) and a number with interviews (in-depth reviews, involving interviews with all significant case participants) and ratings are applied utilizing the Child and Family Service Review standards and tools.
 Rapid Safety Feedback reviews are entered into an approved web based program "Qualtrics" and CFSR reviews are entered in the Child and Family Services (Online Management System utilizing the On-Site Review Instrument) located in the federal portal.

 The Department received approval by the Children's Bureau (CB) as an "option state," for the Round 3 state reviews, which allowed the Department to submit results of case reviews completed by Department and subcontracted CBC Lead Agencies qualified quality assurance staff, alleviating the requirement for the onsite review of case files by federal reviewers.
 CFSR's are designed to assist states in identifying strengths and areas in need of improvement in their child welfare practices and programs, and to implement systemic changes that would improve child and family outcomes.
 The Department/CBC's completed the Round 3 case reviews (April 2016 - September 2016) that included results of 80 case reviews conducted throughout the state, with collated findings for each case review on the 18 items, which impact results in the seven practice areas that are categorized as either safety, permanency or well-being outcomes.
 Systemic factors were rated based on the statewide assessment submitted prior to Round 3, results of practice indicators, and interviews conducted with stakeholders across the state in focus groups which included representation from the regions.
-The results of Round 3 found that all seven practice areas, and four of the systemic factors presented as areas in need of improvement (note: the CB requires states to achieve a 95% substantial conformity for each outcome measure, and every state that has completed Round 3 has been placed on a program improvement plan).
-Following the review, Florida was required to enter into a program improvement plan (PIP) sanctioned by the CB, that was accepted with an effective date of July 1, 2017.
-The PIP requires that for the following 2-3 years that Florida will have to continue to submit semi-annual findings from case file reviews (80 case file reviews every six months) as evidence of progress, the sampling which must mirror the method and case types of the cases that were reviewed for Round 3.
-CBCCF has designated a primary Quality Assurance Manager (QAM) that is the lead on all CFSR PIP cases assigned to CBCCF, minimally this number is six cases every six months.
-Likewise, the Department has designated a primary co-reviewer to participate in the case reviews alongside the CBC QAM.
+The results of Round 3 found that all seven practice areas, and four of the systemic factors presented as areas in need of improvement (note: the CB requires states to achieve a 95% substantial conformity for each outcome measure, and every state that completed Round 3 has been placed on a program improvement plan).
+Following the review, Florida was required to enter into a program improvement plan (PIP) sanctioned by the CB.
+The PIP required that for the following 2-3 years that Florida would have to continue to submit findings from case file reviews as evidence of progress, the sampling which must mirror the method and case types of the cases that were reviewed for Round 3.
+At the end of the 7th reporting period (June 2019) the State had met the PIP goal on 4 items (items 2, 5, 14 & 15).
+Embrace Families has designated a primary Quality Assurance Manager (QAM) that is the lead on all CFSR PIP cases assigned to Embrace Families, minimally this number is six cases every six months.
+Likewise, the Department has designated a primary co-reviewer to participate alongside the CBC QAM.

-The chart below outlines the requirements for CBCCF, and the corresponding CMA case assignment planned to meet the requirements.
-CBC exceeds the Department's requirements for the number of required reviews in order to have a sufficient representative sample for each CMA.
+The chart below outlines the requirements for Embrace Families and the corresponding CMA case assignment planned to meet the requirements.
+Embrace Families exceeds the Department's requirements for the number of required reviews in order to have a sufficient representative sample for each CMA.
 Data from reviews are captured at CMA, county, and agency level.